piotrnajda3000/battleship/problemSolvingSandbox.md

 ---

 I've spent the most time I've ever spent on a coding project so far.
-I don't know how long.
-Perhaps even two, three weeks of work?
+I am not even sure how long.

 For now, I'll take a breather from this project to step on a bit, I'm sure when I come back to this project later, player.js in particular, I'll see it in a new light.

 ---

-FIXME: Make it mobile friendly, and responsive.

----

-FIXME: AI improvement idea
+AI improvement idea

 Now, when the computer is sure it sank a ship, because if there is either no board around the ship, or there are two missed fields around it, or the hit ship length is five,